Communist state: Analysis

-Countries such as the Soviet Union and China were criticised by Western authors and organisations on the basis of the lack of the representative nature of multi-party constitutional democracy, in addition to several other areas where socialist society and Western societies differed.
+Countries such as the Soviet Union and China were criticised by various authors and organisations based on the lack of the representative nature of multi-party liberal democracy, in addition to several other areas where socialist society and Western societies differed.
 Socialist societies were commonly characterised by state ownership or social ownership of the means of production either through administration through communist party organisations, democratically elected councils and communes, and co-operative structures—in opposition to the liberal democratic capitalist free-market paradigm of management, ownership and control by corporations and private individuals.
 Communist states have also been criticised for the influence and outreach of their respective ruling parties on society, in addition to lack of recognition for some Western legal rights and liberties such as the right to own property and the restriction of the right to free speech.
 The early economic development policies of communist states have been criticised for focusing primarily on the development of heavy industry.

+Communist party rule has been criticised as authoritarian or totalitarian for suppressing and killing political dissidents and social classes (so-called "enemies of the people"), religious persecution, ethnic cleansing, forced collectivisation, and use of forced labor in concentration camps.
+Communist party rule has also been accused of genocidal acts in Cambodia, China, Poland and Ukraine, although there is scholarly dispute regarding the Holodomor's classification as genocide.
+Especially in the West, criticism of communist rule has also been grounded in criticism of socialism, by economists such as Friedrich Hayek and Milton Friedman, who argued that the state ownership and planned economy characteristic of Soviet-style communist rule were responsible for economic stagnation and shortage economies, providing few incentives for individuals to improve productivity and engage in entrepreneurship.
+Anti-Stalinist left and other left-wing critics see it as an example of state capitalism and have referred to it as a red fascism contrary to left-wing politics.
+Other leftists, including Marxist–Leninists, criticise it for its repressive state actions while recognising certain advancements such as egalitarian achievements and modernisation under such states.
+Counter-criticism is diverse, including the view it presents a biased or exaggerated anti-communist narrative.
+Some academics propose a more nuanced analysis of communist party rule.

 Soviet advocates and socialists responded to criticism by highlighting the ideological differences in the concept of freedom.
 McFarland and Ageyev noted that "Marxist–Leninist norms disparaged laissez-faire individualism (as when housing is determined by one's ability to pay), also [condemning] wide variations in personal wealth as the West has not.
-Instead, Soviet ideals emphasized equality—free education and medical care, little disparity in housing or salaries, and so forth."
+Instead, Soviet ideals emphasised equality—free education and medical care, little disparity in housing or salaries, and so forth."
 When asked to comment on the claim that former citizens of communist states enjoy increased freedoms, Heinz Kessler, former East German Minister of National Defence, replied: "Millions of people in Eastern Europe are now free from employment, free from safe streets, free from health care, free from social security."